 First, register to vote or check your registration status on the Minnesota Secretary of State website.

-If you prefer, you can submit an absentee ballot application (PDF):
+If you prefer, you can submit a paper absentee ballot application (PDF):

 - By mail: PO Box 64098, Saint Paul, MN 55164.